Engee documentation

 Details

-The output signal returned as a column vector or matrix to , where is equal to × OutputSamplesPerSymbol. - is the number of input samples per signal channel, and is the number of signal channels.
+The output signal returned as a column vector or matrix on , where equal to × OutputSamplesPerSymbol. — the number of input samples per signal channel, and — number of signal channels.

-The object interpolates and filters each channel along the first dimension, and then generates an output matrix to .
+The object interpolates and filters each channel by the first dimension, and then generates an output matrix on .
 The output signal has the same data type as the input signal.

 Properties